QVEU/QVEU/pages/info.md

     image_fullwidth: "Aerial.png"
 ---

 We are always looking for good people to join the team!
+Those interested in joining the team can inquire by sending a CV and cover letter to [Patrick Dolan](mailto:Patrick.Dolan@nih.gov).

 ## Projects include: